M17-Project/M17_spec/docs/kiss_protocol.rst

 .. glossary::

-   port
-     A logical port on a TNC.
-This allowed a single TNC to connect to multiple radios.
-But its specific use is loosely defined.
-The high nibble of the KISS :term:`type indicator`.

-   command
-     A KISS command.
-This tells the TNC or host how to interpret the KISS packet contents.
-The low nibble of the KISS :term:`type indicator`.

-   type indicator
-     A one byte code at the beginning of a KISS frame which indicates the TNC :term:`port` and KISS :term:`command`.

-   CSMA
-     Carrier-sense multiple access -- a protocol used to allow network devices to minimize collisions on a shared communications channel.

    TNC
      Terminal node controller -- a baseband network interface device to allow host computers to send data over a radio network, similar to a modem.
 It